Anastasia-Labs/midgard/non-tech-docs/midgard-non-technical.typ

   - *Midgard L2* operates on top of *Cardano’s* main blockchain *(Layer 1)* to help handle more transactions at once.

-  - It uses a special technology called *optimistic rollups* to manage transactions efficiently.
+  - It uses *optimistic rollups* to manage transactions efficiently without constantly checking every single one.

 + *Operators*